Connect with others who understand.

 6. Ask for Help

-While an occasional sleepless night or two might not lead to negative long-term impacts, seek medical assistance if you regularly struggle to get a good night’s sleep with AFib.
-Your health care provider or a sleep specialist can recommend treatment options, including sleep medicine, if necessary.
+An occasional restless night might not be a big problem, but if poor sleep becomes a pattern, it’s time to seek help.
+Your healthcare provider or a sleep specialist can recommend treatment options, including sleep medicine, if necessary.

 Talk With Others Who Understand